 2. Californians are encouraged to stay home or in their region and avoid non-essential travel to other states or countries.
 Avoiding travel can reduce the risk of virus transmission and bringing the virus back to California.

 The City of Costa Mesa mandates facial covering in public.
 City Mandate here.

 Please maintain a social distance of 6 feet from others.

 You can find restaurants and essential retail stores currently open here: Costa Mesa Business Updates

 The current coronavirus (COVID-19) outbreak is of concern to all of us as a global community.
 The health and safety of visitors to Costa Mesa is of paramount importance to Travel Costa Mesa.
 With that in mind, please see the following information.
 Travel Costa Mesa is following the situation closely, and this page will be updated as we continue to receive guidance.
 We encourage everyone to strictly follow the guidance from state and national leaders.

 We have created a Business Updates page to share with you the information we have on city attractions and restaurants.

 The City of Costa Mesa government has called for the closure of movie theaters and fitness clubs, and limiting restaurants to take out and delivery services only.
 All City offices are CLOSED at this time.
 We are updating our calendar of events as we continue to receive information on local events.

 Our Costa Mesa hotels have a commitment to doing whatever they can to keep guests safe through additional cleaning measures and installation of hand sanitizing stations throughout their buildings.
 Costa Mesa hotels are currently still open and accepting business; however, social distance practicing is a county directive at this time.

-The County of Orange recommends all visitors to public businesses wear a mask or face covering.
+The State of California requires all visitors to public businesses wear a mask or face covering.